Jorge Soler Player Props: Marlins vs. Rangers

-The Miami Marlins and Jorge Soler (.357 slugging percentage over his past 10 games, including two homers), battle starter Jon Gray and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+The Miami Marlins and Jorge Soler (.390 slugging percentage over his past 10 games, including two homers), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rangers.
+In his previous game he had a one-hit showing (1-for-3) against the Rangers.

 Jorge Soler Game Info & Props vs. the Rangers